 Unless you’re boondocking (parking without electric, water, and sewage hookups), you’ll also have to pay a nightly rate to park at a campsite.
 This usually isn’t expensive, but it can add up depending on your trip is length.

 If you’re wondering how much it costs to rent an RV, it can range from around $40 a night for a travel trailer to upwards of $300+ per night.
 If you’re looking for a long-term rental, renting an RV for a month or longer is quite budget-friendly; even top-of-the-line models usually won’t cost you more than $150 per night.
 This is more cost-efficient than paying for hotel rooms or vacation rentals for a month.

 See Related: Cheap Places to Visit in the US

 The length of your trip (and where you’re going) could affect which RV rental options are right for you.
 If you’re planning a short trip, renting a travel trailer is the cheapest way to increase your space.

 If you’re planning for a long-term RV rental, a Class C motorhome might be more comfortable.
 Flexibility with your travel dates can also allow you to find better deals on RV rentals.

 The amount of living space you expect to need is also something to consider before you rent an RV.
-A travel trailer could be a great option for you if you’re just a couple who doesn’t need much space.
-If you’re a family of four and you’re comfortable driving a larger vehicle, a Class C or Class A motorhome can offer you all the basics plus more.
+A travel trailer could be a great option if you’re just a couple who doesn’t need much space.
+If you’re a family of four and are comfortable driving a larger vehicle, a Class C or Class A motorhome can offer you all the basics and more.